Absolutely Fabulous: Ratings

+Accolades

 Cultural impact

 In 2000, Absolutely Fabulous was ranked as the 17th greatest British television show of all time by the British Film Institute (BFI).
 In 1997, the pilot episode, "Fashion", was ranked #47 on TV Guide's "100 Greatest Episodes of All-Time" list.
 A scene from the show was included in the TV's 100 Greatest Moments programme broadcast by Channel 4 in 1999.
 In 2004 and 2007, the show was ranked #24 and #29 on TV Guide's "Top Cult Shows Ever" list.
 In 2019, the series ranked #9 in Radio Times' top 20 British sitcoms of all time.
 Absolutely Fabulous has a 96% rating on Rotten Tomatoes.

-From its very earliest series, Absolutely Fabulous won a devoted cult status with gay audiences, which persists to this day.
+From its earliest series, Absolutely Fabulous won a devoted cult status with gay audiences, which persists.
 There have been numerous tributes over the years, such as an Absolutely Fabulous drag show at Sydney Gay and Lesbian Mardi Gras, and the song "Absolutely Fabulous" by synth-pop duo Pet Shop Boys.
-Later series of the show leaned in to its cult status, including more gay-related storylines, such as Edina's search for her estranged gay son, and Edina and Patsy marrying each other in a same-sex commitment ceremony.
+Later series of the show leaned into its cult status, including more gay-related storylines, such as Edina's search for her estranged gay son and Edina and Patsy marrying each other in a same-sex commitment ceremony.

 Adaptations and related media

-A proposed American remake that would have starred Carrie Fisher and Barbara Carrera was put into motion by Roseanne Barr, but never materialised.
+A proposed American remake that would have starred Carrie Fisher and Barbara Carrera was put into motion by Roseanne Barr but never materialised.
 However, Barr did incorporate many elements of the show into the ninth season of her eponymous show Roseanne, in which her character wins the lottery: Saunders and Lumley reprised their characters Edina and Patsy, and Mo Gaffney also appeared in the episode, though not as her character Bo.
 Two later American sitcoms, Cybill and High Society, also adapted elements of Absolutely Fabulous for the American audience.

 It was announced on 7 October 2008 that an American version of the series was in the works.
-The series was to be relocated to Los Angeles.
+The series was tentatively called Ab Fab and relocated to Los Angeles.
 Saturday Night Live writer Christine Zander worked on the new scripts and would have been executive producer along with Saunders and BBC Worldwide's Ian Moffitt.
 Sony Pictures Television, BBC Worldwide, and indie Tantamount were producing the new series for Fox, which greenlighted the pilot as a possible Fall 2009 entry with Kathryn Hahn as Eddy and Kristen Johnston as Patsy.
 In May 2009, Fox decided not to commission a full series.

 The stage for the kitchen in Ab Fab was subsequently used as the stage for the shop in the British comedy Miranda.
 Miranda Hart, creator of the show, had previously appeared on Absolutely Fabulous.